engeir/hack-md-notes/volcano-papers.md

   changing temperatures than CO~2~.
 - =='historical-misc' archive includes 1850--2005 runs of single forcings, including volcanic forcing.==
+- The use of effective (rather than instantaneous) radiative forcing may render the sensitivities from GHG-only and historical simulations more directly comparable.

 ### 2016 — Lehner et al.: The importance of ENSO phase during volcanic eruptions for detection and attribution